pakoito/RxObservableDiskCache/README.md

 ####Error handling

-Any storage errors are suppressed with a "cache miss" message logged.
-Any errors on the operation are forwarded, like with any `Observable`.
+Any storage errors are: logged with a "cache miss" message, the current key and value get deleted, and the error is forwarded.

+Any errors on the operation are forwarded too, like with any `Observable`.

 Expect 0 results for cache and operation failures, 1 result when the cache is not found or valid and the operation succeeds, 1 result when the cache is found and valid but the operation fails, and 2 results when both the cache and the operation succeed.